Amazon's $2B in HQ2 incentives just bought it a lot of criticism

 Ocasio-Cortez, a Democrat who will represent the Bronx and Queens, was part a quick and vocal backlash against HQ2, a massive development project that Amazon said Tuesday would be split between Long Island City in New York's Queens borough and Crystal City outside Washington, D.C.

-After news of the official announcement leaked, New York state Sen. Michael Gianaris and City Councilman Jimmy Van Bramer sent out a statement Sunday saying they have "serious reservations" about the deal, adding: "We were not elected to serve as Amazon drones."
+New York state Sen. Michael Gianaris and City Councilman Jimmy Van Bramer repeatedly criticized the plan and helped organize a protest Wednesday against the development.
+In a statement Sunday, they said they have "serious reservations" about the deal, adding: "We were not elected to serve as Amazon drones."

+On Wednesday night, Democratic US Senator Kirsten Gillibrand weighed in, saying on Twitter she was "concerned about the lack of community input and the incentives Amazon received."

 The negative response, especially from New York politicians, highlights the intense spotlight and huge expectations on HQ2 that Amazon placed on itself by launching a flashy, public bidding process for the project.
 Also, the development is so big that concerns have been raised for months about HQ2 causing higher rents, more traffic and strained public infrastructure.
 Now, after a year of weighing where to go, Amazon will have to find ways to build relations with the residents, local elected officials and workers in its new HQ2 cities, not just the folks who signed the deal.